mkijowski/makeitwright19-meta-project/README.md

 ### Welcome to my git repo
-bny the way, we're using python
+by the way, we're using python